tmrudick/angular-gridster/README.md

 * gridster - (String) JSON encoded Gridster options object.

-* gridster-changed - (Expression) function which takes a parameter named state which will be called whenever the serialized version of the grid changes due to resize or drag.
+* gridster-changed - (Expression) function which takes a parameter named serialized which will be called whenever the serialized version of the grid changes due to resize or drag.

 * gridster-editable - (Expression) expression which evaluates to a boolean value indicating if the grid should be editable.
 If false, resizing and reordering is disabled.